PlanktoScope/device-pkgs/reference.md

 #### `license-file` field
 This field of the `package` section is the filename of a license file describing the licensing terms of the software provided by the Pallet package.
-- This field is optional, unless the `license` field is omitted from the `package section`; in that case, this fied is required.
+- This field is optional.
 - The file must be a text file.
 - The file must be located in the same directory as the `pallet-package.yml` file.
 - Example: